brewski82/pghops/README.md

 will create it if the database directory has a file named `create_database.sql` containing the database creation commands. pghops records all migrations in a table named `version` in the schema `pghops`.
-If this table does not exists pghops will run the included `0000.0000.0000.pghops-init.yaml` script first to create it.
+If this table does not exist, pghops will run the included `0000.0000.0000.pghops-init.yaml` script first to create it.

 Each version file must be in yaml format and have a yaml or yml